 Over the last eight years a few rogue companies have been set up with the sole purpose of putting the fear of God into British to entice them to incorporate corporate structures on top of the Spanish real estate or else buy into obscure equity release schemes to avoid Spain’s IHT (the latter led to hundreds of senior citizens losing their homes to these cunning predators).
 Truth is most people didn’t even need them in the first place.
 On average inheritors pay 15% on Spanish Inheritance Tax, a far cry from what’s been shouted from the rooftops.

-For a full comprehensive list of IHT-related tax myths peddled by unscrupulous non-regulated outfits or IFAs (Independent Financial Advisors) with a vested interest to coax fellow British into incorporating expensive (and often unnecessary) corporate structures, or else set up devious equity release schemes, to elude Spanish Inheritance Tax please read my article Buying and Owning Spanish Property through Companies: Pros and Cons which debunks them.
+For a full comprehensive list of IHT-related tax myths peddled by unscrupulous non-regulated outfits or IFAs (Independent Financial Advisors) with a vested interest to coax fellow British into incorporating expensive (and often unnecessary) corporate structures, or else set up devious equity release schemes, to elude Spanish Inheritance Tax please read my article Dispelling Spanish Inheritance Tax Myths which debunks them.

 Before you hire an IFA in Spain make sure it is registered by the CNMV (Spain’s equivalent of the UK’s Financial Conduct Authority; what used to be the FSA).
 Just follow the link I provide and you can find out if they are registered in English.
 Regulated IFAs have mandatory professional indemnity cover.
 If the IFA is not registered at the CNMV, steer well clear from them.